junyong-moon/technology-forum/README.md

 Here is a tentative list of research that I would like to explore:

-* (3 points) Unit testing with JavaScript
+* (3 points) Unit testing with JavaScript (Implemented)
 * (3 points) Built tools / task runners such as vite, Webpack, along with:
     * (2 points) Integrate ESLint into the workflow
-* (2 points) CSS framework or UI toolkit, use a reasonable of customization of the framework
+* (2 points) CSS framework or UI toolkit, use a reasonable of customization of the framework (Implemented, customization needed)

 I am planning to fulfill 10 points total out of 10 required points.